Loading..

 What is IELTS?

-IELTS, the International English Language Testing System, is widely recognized and accepted as a leading English proficiency test by over 10,000 educational institutions, professional organizations, immigration authorities, and employers worldwide.
-Administered by the IDP education system, the test assesses applicants’ proficiency in four language skills: Listening, Reading, Writing, and Speaking, drawing participants from around the globe.
-Individuals aspiring to study or immigrate to English-speaking countries typically take the IELTS test, with over 3 million applicants annually representing over 150 countries pursuing higher education, professional registration, and permanent residency.
+IELTS, the International English Language Testing System, is a premier English proficiency test recognized and accepted by over 10,000 educational institutions, professional organizations, immigration authorities, and employers worldwide.
+Administered by IDP Education, the test evaluates candidates’ proficiency in four key language skills: Listening, Reading, Writing, and Speaking.
+Each year, more than 3 million individuals from over 150 countries take the IELTS test, primarily to pursue higher education, professional registration, or permanent residency in English-speaking countries.

 IELTS Test Format